Link Based Tests for Toxicity

 Rant While I Have You: It’s 2018.
 Google is pretty smart.
 You don’t need to use broken English in your anchors just because something is tool-assisted and says that the “in” version doesn’t have volume.
 Carpet installation in City is the same as Carpet installation City.
 One is actually grammatically correct.

-I’ll let Kevin explain this for me, he does it better.
+I’ll let Vadim explain this for me, he does it better.

 This is what I mean.